himanshukhatri1511/VR_Project1_Himanshu_Pranav_Uttam_IMT2022_584_074_524/README.md

- VR_Project : Face Mask Detection, Classification, and Segmentation
+# VR_Project: Face Mask Detection, Classification, and Segmentation

-# PART C - Region Segmentation Using Traditional Techniques
+## PART C - Region Segmentation Using Traditional Techniques

-## Objective
+### Objective
-In this part, we implement region-based segmentation approach to identify and segment mask regions for faces classified as "with mask".
-The predicted segmentation masks are then compared with the provided ground truth masks and evaluated using **Intersection over Union (IoU)** and **Dice Score**.
+In this part, we implement a region-based segmentation approach to identify and segment mask regions for faces classified as **"with mask."**
+The predicted segmentation masks are compared with the provided ground truth masks and evaluated using **Intersection over Union (IoU)** and **Dice Score**.

-## Input Dataset
+### Input Dataset
-- The dataset consists of 8,225 images, with cropped face regions extracted for individuals wearing masks.
-These cropped images are used for segmentation.
+- The dataset consists of **8,225 images**, with cropped face regions extracted for individuals wearing masks.
 - Each image has a corresponding **ground truth segmentation mask**.

 ## Methods Used